Upper School

 Clubs

 Clubs are open to all students and take place regularly.
 They give our students the opportunity to develop skills and explore interests outside the scope of their regular courses.
-Standing clubs that are integral to student life at our upper school include Student Government, Quaker Life Committee, and Brave Space.
+Standing clubs that are integral to student life at our upper school include the Student Leadership Team, Quaker Life Committee, and Brave Space.

-Clubs are most often proposed by students, and they reflect the varied interests of our student body.
-Some examples of student-led clubs are Environmental Sustainability, Guitar, Songwriting, Dance, Round Table Discussion, and Astronomy.
-Faculty members also form clubs, including Badminton, Board Games, and Tae Kwon Do, and many of their suggestions have led to new skills and interests for students.
+Clubs reflect the varied interests of our student body.
+Some examples of student-led clubs are Collaborative Work Space, Dungeons & Dragons, and the Asian Student Union.
+Faculty members also form clubs, including Journaling & Poetry, Soccer Tennis, Chess, and Open Art Studios, and many of their suggestions have led to new skills and interests for students.

 Retreats